-- Board of Trustees, Museum of the City of New York
+- Board of Trustees, Museum of the City of New York, 2014-present

 - Member, New York State Bar Association

 - Chair, Election Law and Government Affairs Committee (General Practice Section), May 2010-present

 - Member, Association of the Bar of the City of New York